Claude Nau

 Claude Nau or Claude Nau de la Boisseliere (d.
 1605) was a confidential secretary of Mary, Queen of Scots, in England from 1575 to 1586.
 He was involved in coding Mary's letters with cipher keys.

 Career

-Nau was a successful lawyer practicing in Paris.
+Nau was a successful lawyer practising in Paris.
 He was recruited by the Guise family in 1574 to be Mary's secretary.
-Jean de Champhuon, sieur du Ruisseau, who married Nau's sister Claire in 1563, also joined Mary's service.
-An account of the death of Mary, Queen of Scots, mentions that Ruisseau was Claude Nau's brother-in-law, a beau frere, and Albert Fontenay was Claude Nau's half brother.
+Jean Champhuon, sieur du Ruisseau, an advocate who married Nau's sister Claire in 1563, also joined Mary's service.
+An account of the death of Mary, Queen of Scots, mentions that Ruisseau was Claude Nau's brother-in-law, a beau frere, and Albert Fontenay was Claude Nau's brother or half brother.

-Nau was presented by the Duke of Guise, Mary's nephew, to Henry III of France.
+Nau was presented by the Duke of Guise, Mary's nephew, to Henri III of France.
 The King gave him diplomatic accreditation and sent him to Elizabeth I of England.
-Elizabeth gave him a letter of introduction to the Earl of Shrewsbury the Scottish Queen's keeper at Sheffield Castle.
+On 29 March 1575, Elizabeth gave him a letter of introduction to the Earl of Shrewsbury the Scottish Queen's keeper at Sheffield Castle.
+Nau was a replacement for the secretary Augustine Raullet.
+He was known to Mary's ally in France, James Beaton, Archbishop of Glasgow.
 Nau was frequently mentioned in Mary's correspondence, and many of his own letters survive.
+In January 1577, Nau sent cipher code keys to his brother-in-law the treasurer Jean de Champhuon, sieur du Ruisseau, to Mr Douglas, to John Lesley, Bishop of Ross, and to Ralph Lygon, for use in their correspondence with Mary.